 In the town of Huautla de Jimenez in Oaxaca, southern Mexico, there lived a little known but much beloved woman.

-Her name was Maria Sabina and she had been practicing traditional Mazatec magic as a shaman for over 60 years.
+Her name was Maria Sabina and she had been practicing traditional Mazatec magic as a shaman or “curandera” for over 60 years.

-She became famous with the Western world when Gordon Wasson wrote about her in his book “Seeking The Magic Mushroom.”
+She became famous with the Western world when an American anthropoligist named Gordon Wasson wrote about her in his book “Seeking The Magic Mushroom.”

-This mountain woman is best known as a Shaman who introduced psilocybin or psychedelic mushrooms to western society.
+This simple mountain woman was best known as a Shaman who introduced psilocybin or psychedelic mushrooms to western society.
 Although many people don’t realize it now, this started a huge social movement.
 Pyschedelics are still very popular today.

 Who was Maria Sabina?